tlh/workgroups.el/README.md

 **Q:** Why is it called "Workgroups"?
 **A:** Mostly because it's funny, but it also makes sense.
-I needed a name that would also work for the window configuration objects being manipulated.
+I needed a name that would also work for the collections of wconfigs being manipulated.
 Elscreen has "screens", which works well.
 I couldn't call them "window configurations" because it's too long, and Emacs already uses that for something else.
 It'd be misleading, too, since a workgroup is actually a named set of multiple wconfigs (one base config, and then a working config for each frame).
-A "workgroup" seems like a good name for such a collection of window configurations, and thanks to MS, the word "workgroups" is also associated with the word "windows".
+  "Workgroup" seemed like a good name for such a collection of window configurations, and, thanks to Microsoft, the word "workgroups" is already associated with the word "windows".
 So "Workgroups" it is.
-I'll have to do something special for the 3.11 release.
+I'll have to do something special for the 0.3.11 release.

 **Q:** Why should I use Workgroups instead of Elscreen?
-**A:** Workgroups provides persistence, base/working configs, morphing, frame-reversing and other chrome, as many workgroups as you want and cleaner code.
+**A:** Workgroups provides persistence, base and working configs, morphing, frame-reversing and other chrome, unlimited workgroups per frame and cleaner code.
 And it's maintained.

 **Q:** What's the difference between a "window configuration", a "wconfig" and a "workgroup"?
-**A:** A "window configuration" is Emacs' opaque internal representation of frame state.
-A "wconfig" is Workgroups' own independent window configuration type.
+**A:** A "window configuration" is Emacs' opaque internal representation of most of the state of one frame.
+A "wconfig" is Workgroups' independent, translucent window configuration object.
 And a "workgroup" is a named set of multiple wconfigs (one base config, and then a working config for each frame).

+## Feature Requests

+Feature requests, like other parameters you'd like Workgroups to persist, should be added to the [wiki](http://github.com/tlh/workgroups.el/wiki)

+## Reporting Bugs

+If you encounter a bug in Workgroups, please file an issue [here](http://github.com/tlh/workgroups.el/issues).
+If possible, please include a stack-trace and a the value of `wg-list`.

 ## A Note On Application Buffers